-Yes and no. while you can use Gemini 2 to scan your Mac for duplicates without paying a single dollar, the app won’t give you the option to delete them all in one go using its Smart Cleanup feature.
+Yes and no. While you can use Gemini 2 to scan your Mac for duplicates without paying a single dollar, the app won’t allow you to delete them all in one go using its Smart Cleanup feature.

 Instead, you will only be provided with the option to display individual duplicates in Finder and delete them manually, which can be extremely time-consuming if hundreds or thousands of duplicates are on your Mac.